Overall score

 Put side by side, Bridgewater is a leafier hillside mid-sized suburb with elevated outlooks, and Old Beach is a hillside mid-sized suburb with greener streets and a quieter pace.

-Bridgewater tends to lead on public transport access and walkability, while Old Beach stands out for stronger socioeconomic advantage.
+Bridgewater tends to lead on a quieter safety profile and public transport access, while Old Beach stands out for stronger socioeconomic advantage.
 On housing, Bridgewater sits in a affordable band, compared with a expensive feel in Old Beach.

 Bridgewater suits families and households prioritising schools more clearly, whereas Old Beach is the stronger match for retirees.